NairSiddharth/Bullpen/_posts/2025-12-28-rockets-trade-targets-raise-ceiling.md

 **Darius Garland:** Darius Garland is a prototypical floor general who can shoot and Cleveland's second option behind Donovan Mitchell.
 He's [averaged](https://www.espn.com/nba/player/_/id/4396907/darius-garland) 18.8 ppg and 6.7 apg on 38.7% from three over his career.

 Adding Garland would smooth out the kinks in Houston's starting lineup.
 Amen Thompson becomes a defense-focused shooting guard, the same role where he finished fifth in DPOY voting.
 Josh Okogie becomes a defensive specialist off the bench who can space the floor.
-The starting five gets a true secondary playmaker behind Sengun.
+The starting five gets a true secondary playmaker behind Şengün.
 Amen gets back to doing what he does best, being a defensive menace

 Nothing is as simple as pen and paper GM'ing.
 In reality, Garland makes [$39.4 million annually through 2028](https://www.spotrac.com/nba/player/_/id/31562/darius-garland).
 The Rockets are hardcapped over the first apron, meaning they need to send out more salary than they take back.
 Getting to $40+ million outgoing means packaging FVV and a quality rotation player (think Dorian Finney-Smith at $12.7 million and Josh Okogie on a minimum salary, which introduces new problems for Houston since they'd need to take back additional players just to meet the [NBA minimum 14 players](https://www.spotrac.com/news/_/id/2487/the-nbas-vanishing-15th-roster-spot)).
 Cleveland has to eat older players' salaries in return for their second-best player.
 Stone would need to attach the Brooklyn first-rounder as trade bait to make this remotely appealing.
 That's a premium for a player who doesn't want to be there.